Soak In the Best Natural Hot Springs In the U.S.

 Enjoying Kirkham Hot Springs

 Idaho has hundreds of hot springs.
 Located within Boise National Forest, the Kirkham ones are definitely some of the most beautiful in the state.
-What sets them apart is that, besides the natural pools, there are also hot waterfalls that you can stand underneath.
+What sets them apart is that, besides the natural pools, there are also hot waterfalls you can stand underneath.
 If you love steamy, hot showers, you really don't want to miss out on bathing under these waterfalls.

 And if you want a bit of a hot-and-cold contrast, you can easily jump back and forth between the hot springs and the cold Payette River, which runs right next to them.